bigdatagenomics/bdg-formats/CONTRIBUTING.md

 ### Search the Github issue tracker and pull requests

-Before you write too much code, check the [open issues in the bdg-foramts issue tracker](https://github.com/bigdatagenomics/bdg-formats/issues?state=open) and [bdg-formats open pull requests](https://github.com/bigdatagenomics/bdg-formats/pulls) to see if someone else is already working on it.
+Before you write too much code, check the [open issues in the bdg-formats issue tracker](https://github.com/bigdatagenomics/bdg-formats/issues?state=open) and [bdg-formats open pull requests](https://github.com/bigdatagenomics/bdg-formats/pulls) to see if someone else is already working on it.
 If the issue is a new one, and you have already written the code to address the issue, simply [submit a pull request](https://help.github.com/articles/creating-a-pull-request).
 If you haven't written any code but plan to, go ahead and [open a new issue](https://github.com/bigdatagenomics/bdg-formats/issues/new) and assign